 English Idiom: Give the benefit of the doubt

-Let’s take a look at some examples about this idiom to understand it better:
+Let’s take a look at some examples of this idiom to understand it better:

 We’ll give you the benefit of the doubt as we don’t know exactly what is right or wrong.